Bed bugs are hitchhikers. Most infestations begin with a bug or two sneaking their way back home with you on your

 Laws regarding the burden of payment for treatment vary from state-to-state.
 Check with your local office.

 Bed Bugs And Travel

-Traveling safely with bed bugs in mind is the most meaningful thing you can do to prevent infestations in general.
+Traveling safely with bed bugs in mind is a great way you can prevent infestations in your own home.

 Bed Bug Hot Spots

-Large populations, apartment living and easier mobility help them spread.
+Large populations, apartment living and high mobility help them spread fast and far.

 You can count on cities like New York, Los Angeles, Philadelphia, and Washington making the top 10 year after year.

-Outside of keeping an eye open when staying in big cities, it is good to be aware when staying in budget travel accommodations as well.
-Budget options typically see greater turnover of customers.
-That paired with a typically overstretched and underpaid staff can led to infestations slipping through the crack.
+Outside of keeping an eye open when staying in big cities, it is good to be extra careful when staying in budget travel accommodations.
+Budget options usually see higher turnover of customers.
+That turnover paired with a frequently overstretched and underpaid staff can led to infestations slipping through the crack.

-I recommend checking reviews online for mentions of bed bugs before committing.
+We recommend checking reviews online for mentions of bed bugs before signing up to stay.
 I’ve seen hostels with reviews mentioning bed bugs several times myself.
 That bed may be cheap for a good reason.

-We have a guide on how to check for bed bugs here.
+We have a guide on how to check for bed bugs in hotels here.

-Being on buses, planes, and trains puts you shoulder-to-shoulder with lots of people.
-It does not take much imagination to see how you might miss a bug sneakily crawling onto your clothing or bag while on the subway, bus, or cab.
+Buses, planes, and trains in big cities puts you shoulder-to-shoulder with lots of people.
+It does not take much imagination to see how you might miss a bug sneakily crawling onto your clothing or bag while on the subway, bus, or in a cab.